omarbenites/ScientificResearchTools/README.md

-# Scientific-Research-Tools-
+# Scientific Research Tools

-Course for learn the data processing and manipulation for data in agricultural researches
+Course for learn data processing and manipulation for data in agricultural researches